"But who in your measly little world are you tryin' to prove that you're made out of gold and can't be sold".

 Café Au Go Go, NY - March 17, 1968

 This was recorded right in between the Clark University and Ottawa concerts that were released by Dagger Records.
 Jimi attended the Paul Butterfield gig and was of course invited up to jam with the band.
-Breaking with tradition, the sleeve notes don't even list Butterfield, attributing harmonica to Paul Caruso !
+Breaking with tradition, the sleeve notes don't even list Butterfield, attributing harmonica to Paul Caruso!
 Bizarre.
-Trading guitar licks with Jimi is Elvin Bishop, Herbie Rich is on organ, Harvey Brooks on bass, Phil Wilson and Buddy Miles on drums, James Tatum on sax.
+Trading guitar licks with Jimi is Elvin Bishop, Herbie Rich on organ, Harvey Brooks on bass, Phil Wilson and Buddy Miles on drums and James Tatum on sax.
 Miles takes vocals on "Stormy Monday".

 Jimi puts in some great playing here, whether during the blues numbers or on the jam around the basic riff he later used as "Three Little Bears".
 The real treat is of course the "Little Wing" instrumental jam, complete with some great guitar from Jimi and good contributions from Herbie Rich and Harvey Brooks.

 The Generation Club, NY - April 9 ?*, 1968